brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 exports = function(payload) {
 ```

 The result for the default behavior would be an empty or undefined return document.
 It might have take some time to figure out why.
-You are welcome.

 ### 5. Test the REST based API add employee service through postman
 Next we use postman to test our service.
 Add a new tab and select "POST" from the drop list.
 Paste in the addEmployeeWebhook URL.
 Select the "Body" tab, and be sure to select RAW JSON(application/json).
 Click the save button and name it "Add Employee."